 How was a person formed?
 What kind of family did you come from?
 What was your place within the family?
 Were you bullied in elementary school?
-Or are you just coming from a very stable situation?
+Or are you from a very stable situation?

 Who are you?

 By means of an energy analysis you will find out which activities cost you energy and which things give you energy.
 What are your talents, how does your personality fit together?
 Which circumstances motivate you.
-Are you at the right place?
+Are you in the right place?

 Who are you becoming?

 There are 5 themes that are important to pay attention to: